Install AI Skills

 Build a Nimble Angular WebApp with AI

-The systemlink-webapp skill teaches your AI assistant the complete NI design system — @ni/nimble-angular components, @ni/systemlink-clients-ts SDK, hash routing, CSP compliance, theme synchronization, and deployment.
+The bundled slcli skill includes the hosted webapp guidance your AI assistant needs: @ni/nimble-angular components, @ni/systemlink-clients-ts SDK usage, hash routing, CSP compliance, theme synchronization, and deployment.
 One command sets up everything your assistant needs.

 Scaffold the project